Backyard Brawl: History

 The football series was first played in 1895, and the game has historically been one of the more intense rivalries in the eastern United States.
 The rivalry between the two schools is due mainly to proximity.
-WVU's campus in Morgantown, West Virginia is only about 70 miles south of Pittsburgh (via Interstate 79), and the two schools often compete for the same recruits.
+WVU's campus in Morgantown, West Virginia, is only about 70 miles south of Pittsburgh (via Interstate 79), and the two schools often compete for the same recruits.

 The 1921 edition of the Backyard Brawl was the first college football game broadcast on the radio when Harold W. Arlin announced the 21–13 Pittsburgh victory on KDKA.

-From 1962–2011, the series alternated between Pittsburgh and Morgantown on a yearly basis.
+From 1962 to 2011, the series alternated between Pittsburgh and Morgantown on a yearly basis.
 Before that, the games were held in Pittsburgh on an almost regular basis, with Morgantown occasionally hosting the game.
-At one point, Pittsburgh hosted the game 11 years in a row (1919–29) and also hosted eight straight contests between 1938–48.
-(There were no matchups from 1940–42.)
-In contrast, the most consecutive games West Virginia has hosted were four in a row from 1895–1901, with one of those games held in Fairmont, West Virginia, now the home to Fairmont State University, and one in Wheeling, West Virginia.
-The most consecutive games played in Morgantown, three, were held from 1932–34.
+At one point, Pittsburgh hosted the game 11 consecutive years (1919–29) and also hosted eight straight contests between 1938 and 1948.
+(There were no matchups from 1940 to 1942.)
+In contrast, the most consecutive games West Virginia has hosted were four consecutive from 1895 to 1901, with one of those games held in Fairmont, West Virginia, now the home to Fairmont State University, and one in Wheeling, West Virginia.
+The most consecutive games played in Morgantown, three, were held from 1932 to 1934.

 West Virginia started out the series leading, 5–1.
-Pittsburgh won four games in a row from 1904–08 (there was no game played in 1905) to tie the series at 5–5.
+Pittsburgh won four consecutive games from 1904 to 1908 (there was no game played in 1905) to tie the series at 5–5.
 In 1909, the teams played to a 0–0 tie, making the series 5–5–1.
 The following year, Pittsburgh won 38–0, taking a 6–5–1 lead in the series, and has led ever since.
 Since the series began interchanging annually between Morgantown and Pittsburgh in 1963, the Mountaineers have held a 25–22–2 advantage over the Panthers.

+Starting in 1904, the schools were considered as part of the "tri-state district Big Three" alongside Penn State and competed for the "district Big Three championship" annually, a distinction earned by attaining the best record against the other two.
+This became an annual round-robin and in 1951 the Old Ironsides Trophy was introduced and awarded to the champion of the three.
+The trio played annually until West Virginia won its second outright title in 1984 and Penn State was unable to locate the trophy.
+With the loss of the trophy and deregionalization of college football, the three-team rivalry increasingly became three distinct head-to-head matchups with little to no connection.